A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Bivariance

 Marked categories with base change form a 2-subcategory $1\Cat^{+r}$ of $1\Cat^+$ with specification \begin{enumerate}[label=\arabic*), start=0] \item categories with base change pattern; \item base change preserving functors; \item base change exact natural transformations. \end{enumerate} \end{defn}

 \begin{remark} The trivial marking always has base change, and $1\Cat^{+r}$ is closed in $1\Cat^+$ under limits and hence tensoring over $1\Cat$.
-The arguments of \ref{CAT_FIB_CART_2CAT} therefore apply to show that the adjoint enrichment of $1\Cat^{+r}$ agrees with its inherited structure as a 2-subcategory of $1\Cat^+$.
+Using these facts it is possible to show that the adjoint enrichment of $1\Cat^{+r}$ agrees with its inherited structure as a 2-subcategory of $1\Cat^+$.
+Since we won't use this fact, I omit the details of this argument.

 The condition for a natural transformation to be base change exact emerges, via

 as the base change condition for the square

 where $x\rightarrow y$ is in $S_X$. \end{remark}